Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 select a drive

 Step 3.
-Once everything is configured, click "Start" to begin the disk test.
-Then, you can see the Sequential read speed, I/O, and Delay data.
+Once everything is configured, click "Start" to begin the disk test, which will display the Sequential read speed, I/O, and Delay data.

 click start

-After this, you can view the performance test report and confirm if your SSD is running in a normal or average speed.
-If not, take the next guide to optimize its performance.
+After running the performance test, you can view the report to see if your SSD is performing within normal or average speed.
+If not, you can proceed to optimize its performance.

 Next, Improve SSD Performance by 4K Alignment